 Information on document certification and translation

-When applying to study at FAU, you will be required to provide officially certified copies of relevant certificates, diplomas and other documentation issued overseas.
+Officially certified copies of relevant certificates, diplomas and other documentation issued overseas are required for applying for a place to study at FAU as well as for enrolment.
 This is the only way we can ensure that the copies you submit to us are identical with the original documents.
 You must also provide officially certified translations of any original documents that are not in German, English or French.

 Here you will find brief guidelines on what certified copies should look like, who can issue them and which documents must be translated.
-Before submitting your application, please check carefully that any documents requiring certification comply with the criteria specified below.
+Please check carefully that any documents requiring certification comply with the criteria specified below.

-Copies that have not been correctly certified will not be considered in connection with your application.
+Copies that have not been correctly certified will not be considered.

 Official certification of documents can be undertaken by any German public agency that has an official seal – for example, courts or municipal and local authorities.
 However, not all local authorities in Germany are willing to provide certification of copies of documents in foreign languages.

 Notaries are also authorised to certify copies of documents.
-However, lawyers, auditors, tax advisors and associations are not.
-Certified translators are only authorised to issue certified translations and not to certify copies of documents.
+However, lawyers, auditors, tax advisors, associations and translators/interpreters are not.
+Certified translators are only authorised to issue certified translations and cannot certify copies of documents.

 In all cases, the certified document must be an accurate copy of the original document.